TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 80/Psalms 80.11.md

 ---

-It sent out its branches unto the sea, And its shoots unto the River.
+It sent out its branches to the sea, Its shoots to the River.